Smooth Bump Functions

 The Extension Lemma

 The gluing lemma of the previous page extended smooth maps defined on open sets.
-Closed sets were beyond its reach —
+Closed sets were beyond its reach,

 and indeed beyond the reach of any naive splicing, as the \(|x|\) example showed.
 Partitions of unity remove the

-obstruction entirely for real-valued maps: a smooth function on a closed set always extends smoothly to the whole
+obstruction entirely for real-valued maps.
+A smooth function on a closed set always extends smoothly to the whole

 manifold.
-Stating this precisely first requires saying what smoothness means on a set that need not be open, since the
+Stating this precisely first requires saying what smoothness means on a set that need not be open, since

 definition of a smooth function